Jan-Eric-B/FuriousTare/README.md

 - `StopWavingThatFlashlight`: When entering a conversation while holding a flashlight, the flashlight is supposed to stay still, but you could still wave it around.
 - `ThrowAGunLoseAGun`: When throwing a gun, if you had both Villiers and Ruby guns, you would lose the Villiers even if you threw Ruby's.
+- `TweakHudWhiteSpace`: The bottom-right HUD UI white space could be improved:
+  - The clock's right edge is too close to the day text.
+  - The space between hand icons should align with the colon in the clock.
+  - The joystick icons are snug against the hand icons.
 - `VoiceOverFixAlternatives`: The wrong voice over clip would play when the dialogue entry has "alternative" (conditional) lines, if the dialogue sets a variable which changes the "alternative" line to use.
 Examples:
   - `0x0100004C00004BC7`: Attempting the Saviour Faire jump to get your RCM coat, the white check always plays the